GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Changes:**
     *   Created `src/ai/flows/answer-gs1-questions-with-vector-search.ts`:
         *   Defines `AnswerGs1QuestionsWithVectorSearchInputSchema` (input: question string, topK).
-        *   The flow calls the `queryVectorStoreTool` to retrieve relevant `documentChunks`.
+        *   The initial implementation explicitly called `queryVectorStoreTool` to retrieve `documentChunks`, then passed these to a separate prompt for answer generation.
-        *   It then uses these chunks and the original question to prompt an LLM (using a locally defined prompt similar to the original `answerGs1QuestionsPrompt`) for an answer, citations, and reasoning steps.
+        *   **Refinement (Later on October 26):** The flow was refactored.
+It now invokes a single main prompt (`vectorSearchAgentPrompt`).
+This prompt is provided with the `queryVectorStoreTool` and is instructed by its system message to:
+            1. Use the `queryVectorStoreTool` to retrieve document chunks.
+            2. Synthesize an answer based on these chunks (or state if no chunks were found).
+            3. Populate `citedSources` and `reasoningSteps`.
         *   The output schema is `AnswerGs1QuestionsWithVectorSearchOutputSchema`, mirroring the structure of `AnswerGs1QuestionsOutputSchema`.
     *   Updated `src/ai/schemas.ts` to include the new input schema.
     *   Updated `src/ai/flows/index.ts`, `src/ai/dev.ts`, and `src/lib/types.ts` to include the new flow and its types.
 *   **Rationale:** This conceptual flow serves as a clear code example of how future RAG pipelines in ISA will integrate with a vector store for dynamic, relevant context retrieval.
+The refactoring to an LLM-driven tool call explores Genkit's agentic capabilities, aligning with the roadmap's goals for advanced AI interaction, even if explicit retrieval might be more direct for pure RAG.
 It directly illustrates the intended use of tools like `queryVectorStoreTool` and informs the design for Phase 2 infrastructure and flow development.
 This flow is not yet integrated into the UI.
 *   **Files Created/Modified:** `src/ai/flows/answer-gs1-questions-with-vector-search.ts`, `src/ai/schemas.ts`, `src/ai/flows/index.ts`, `src/ai/dev.ts`, `src/lib/types.ts`.

 **3. UI for Conceptual Q&A with Vector Search Flow**